 Use the BlackBerry UEM to manage apps integrated with BlackBerry Dynamics.

 The BlackBerry no-code integration extension lets you include workflow steps in the App Enhancement stage to integrate BlackBerry Dynamics.
-See the extension (Extension - BlackBerry Dynamics) and workflow step (No-Code Integration - BlackBerry) for more information.
+See the extension (Extension - BlackBerry Dynamics) and workflow step (App Enhancement - BlackBerry) for more information.

 You need a BlackBerry UEM host with a URL and login credentials.
 If you have several BlackBerry UEM hosts, you can set up multiple configurations on the Blue Cedar Platform.
 Since BlackBerry is a third-party technology provider, you also need a BlackBerry account in order to set up BlackBerry endpoint management.